 Answer: Not at all!
 Last summer we had students from many different universities participate on the program.
 However, preference will be given to students who plan to enroll for credit at Texas Tech.

-Question: What is the difference between the two sessions?
+Question: What is the difference between the two sessions besides cost?

-Answer: The research goals and activities are different for each session.
-Survey will be an activity in Session 1, but not Session 2.
-Additionally, Dr. Houk will be away from the group for approximately 5 nights during Session 2 to attend the Belize Archaeology and Anthropology Symposium.
+Answer: Session 1 is three nights longer than Session 2.
+It will likely include an overnight trip to see the site of Caracol.
+During Session 1 students will work on the processional architecture project and at Kaxil Uinic, the historic Maya village about 1 mile from Chan Chich.
+In Session 2, students will work on the processional architecture project and the British logging camp of Qualm Hill, which is about a 20 minute drive from Chan Chich.
+Additionally, Dr. Houk will be away from the group for approximately 3 or 4 nights during Session 2 to attend the Belize Archaeology and Anthropology Symposium.
 While he is gone, the associate project director, Dr. Gregory Zaro of the University of Maine, will supervise the field school.

 Question: How many hours is the field school worth?